ahmedsaleh99/DjangoDockerTemplate/docs/development-guide.md

 ```bash
 touch hello_django/requirements.txt
 ```
-Add the following packages tp `` we will need it later when we dockerize the app.
+Add the following packages to `requirements.txt` we will need it later when we dockerize the app.

 ```txt
 django==5.2.10